Appeals case of Nasser Hamad delayed by attorney, transcripts

 The filing was initially due May 25 and then June 25.
 It is now due July 25.

-Partlow’s most recent request for more time said his trial and appeals caseloads have prevented him from completing the Hamad brief.
+Partlow’s most recent request for more time said his trial and appeals caseload have prevented him from completing the Hamad brief.

 Partlow added that the trial transcripts and other documents in the case are “enormous,” and Partlow has only been in possession of the transcripts a few weeks.

-Hamad was sentenced to 36 years to life in prison in November following a jury trial.
+Hamad was sentenced to 36 years to life in prison in November after a jury trial.

 Hamad is serving his sentence in the Pickaway Correctional Institute, which has medical facilities to provide some of his medical care.
 A court filing says Hamad has terminal cancer.